sinhp/Sina-Hazratpour/_posts/2017-05-08-how-to-think-about-liberty.md

 > The "positive" sense of the word "liberty" derives from the wish on the part of the individual to be his own master.

-He goes on to formulate two crucial and definitive aspects of positive liberty: [autonomy][4] and self-realization.
-It is certianly far beyond the scope of this post to say anything intelligible about autonomy except that to refer the reader to the link above.
+He goes on to identify two crucial and definitive components of positive liberty: [autonomy][4] and self-realization, the concepts that arise time and time again in works of Rousseau, Kant, Herder, Hegel, Marx, and many of their disciples.
+In positive conception of liberty, the only true method of attaining freedom, he writes, is by the use of critical reason, the understanding of what is necessary and what is [contingent][5].

-Having had the experience of teaching, tutoring, and demonstrating mathematics to all sort of folks on numeruous occasssions, it seems appealing and palpable to me, and most likely to most people, to explain self-relization and its relation to the notion of positive liberty by the use of following analogy.

 Finally, I want to hint at insufficiency of this dichotomy in characterizing the notion of liberty in the realms of participation in shared political projects and also in relationships and love.